This is about a consideration of the “Two Wills” philosophy of Duns Scotus and how it may be applied to our status as “Fallen” and being sinners.

 The Two Wills in relation to tribal allegiances and inter-group conflicts

 I want to now turn from the sense of individual wills to that of collective wills and responses of groups and communities towards each other.
 Many animals including Primates are highly territorial with protection for food resources and sexual rights.
 Such territorial conflicts often result in injury or death.
 Those involved in Primate and animal behaviour research have frequently drawn parallels with human conflicts between communities and societies.
-It is highly probable therefore that in early development of Homo species behaved like other Primates.
+It is highly probable therefore that in early evolution Homo species behaved like other Primates.
 What then becomes apparent is that conflicts today may have roots in the developed sense of group identity and allegiance to group that comes into conflict with other groups.

 I want to suggest that this is a kind of group centred Self-regard that is often still limited to our group that we are part of and not sympathetic enough to outsiders.
 We have not transcended that tribal origin and the hate and death and such conflict is an aspect of our “Fallen” (underdeveloped) nature.
 It is again a failure to choose the Justice and Love of God, a failure of the motivation to divine justice that sees all as belonging in God and deserving of the same dignity and rights we would want for our self.
 Even when not in violent confrontation there is often a protective group mentality that can seem reasonable but intransigent.
 Things may be too reasonably argued in a way that seeks imposition of one group will upon another.
 It is by the Will to God’s love and justice that such conflicts are resolved and yet we often seem reluctant to live by it and choose an antagonistic group reaction instead.